goschtl/zope/zope3book/trunk/source/getting-started.rst

 This chapter cover the details of setting up an isolated working environment for web application development using Python and Zope components.
 As the first step, you will be required to install Python.
-Then, a basic understanding of Buildout, the build system used to set up development sandbox is required.
+It is recommended to use a clean custom Python, that is, a fresh Python installation without any third party packages installed in global `site-packages`.

+**Buildout**, a build tool for setting up development sandboxes can be used to setup an isolated working environment for Zope 3.
+You need not to manually install any Zope 3 packages, because Buildout will download and install all required packages.
 More details about Buildout is given in the next chapter.
-Buildout will take care of download and installion of all the dependency packages.
-To create a project code base, you need to provide the minimal meta-data required for your project like name, version etc.  These details can be given in `setup.py` and other configuration details in `buildout.cfg`.
+To create a working environment for a new project, you should provide minimal meta-data required for the project like name, version etc.  These details can be given in **setuptools** configuration file (`setup.py`), and other configuration details in Buildout configuration file (`buildout.cfg`).

 Python installation